What an exceptional few days in Mexico as part of the Education Trade Mission aiming to help transform the education in Latinoamérica!

 It’s an interesting time to visit Mexico.
 Following the elections in the summer, there is a six month transition period until the new administration takes over.
 During this time, absolutely no decisions can be made.
 The outgoing ministers are paralysed – they have no idea what will happen after December 5th 2018 and their powers are frozen in the meantime.
 We were told that the new administration would take months to ‘bed in’ so effectively very little happens for a year.

-So, what did we learn about the education schooling system in Mexico?
+What did we learn about the education schooling system in Mexico?

 Diverse schools serve rural communities, indigenous communities and urban areas.
 There are around 200,000 state schools in Mexico and 50,000 private schools.